Analysing spatiotemporal instabilities in magneto-optical traps with the tools of turbulence theory: Structure function

-In turbulence, the structure function exhibits a scaling behaviour, i.e. it behaves as a power-law $S_p^{(\rho)}(\ell) \propto \ell^{\xi_p}$ in a wide range of scales $\ell$.
-Often this range is referred to as the inertial range.
+where $\ell$ is the distance between points $\boldsymbol r_1$ and $\boldsymbol r_2$, and the brackets denote averaging over space.
+In turbulence, the structure function exhibits a scaling behavior, i.e. it behaves as a power law $SF_p(\ell) \propto \ell^{\xi_p}$ in a wide range of $\ell$.
+This scaling range is often referred to as the inertial range.
 The quantities ${\xi_p}$ are called the structure function exponents.
-They contain a significant information about the turbulence statistics, typical processes (e.g. turbulent cascades) and presence of coherent and/or singular structures causing intermittency of the turbulent signal (e.g. shocks or sharp spikes).
+They contain significant informations about the turbulence statistics, typical processes (e.g. turbulent cascades) and presence of coherent and/or singular structures causing intermittency of the turbulent signal (e.g. shocks).
+We provide in the following a few examples in the case of known regimes:

-Let us summarise several types of the scalings of the structure functions which we will use as reference in our analysis later.